Australasian Antarctic Expedition: Aftermath

-Appraisal
+Appraisal and legacy

-The scientific work of the expedition covered the fields of geology, biology, meteorology, terrestrial magnetism and oceanography; the vast amounts of data filled multiple reports published over a period of 30 years.
+The scientific work of the expedition covered the fields of geology, biology, meteorology, terrestrial magnetism, and oceanography, with the vast amounts of data filling multiple reports published over a period of 30 years.
 These reports provided an extensive description of Antarctica's extreme weather and of its animal and plant life.

-This was the first expedition to successfully establish wireless contact between the Antarctic continent and the Australian mainland, through the relay station on Macquarie Island; it also provided the first studies and mapping of the island.
+It also provided the first studies and mapping of the island.
 Its eight major sledging parties travelled for a total of 2600 mi, while Aurora sailed along 1800 mi of uncharted coastline, mapping the continental shelf through 55° of longitude.
-Hurley's photographs and film provided a comprehensive pictorial record.
+Hurley's photographs and film provided a comprehensive pictorial record, and along with Mawson's and other books produced about Antarctica helped to raise public awareness of the importance of preserving Antarctica and the sub-Antarctic islands from exploitation.
+Mawson and Hurley were horrified at the widespread killing of seals and whales by sealers and whalers, and subsequently used their influence to attempt to bring the penguin oil industry on Macquarie Island to a halt.
+The island was declared a wildlife sanctuary in 1933, and in 1997 was listed as a World Heritage Site.

+This was the first expedition to successfully establish wireless contact between the Antarctic continent and the Australian mainland, through the relay station on Macquarie Island.
+The Macquarie Island radio base continued to transmit meteorological data to the Melbourne weather bureau daily for two years.

 Many Antarctic features bear names paying tribute to expedition members, including Cape Mawson, Mawson Coast, Mawson Peninsula, Madigan Nunatak, Mertz Glacier and Ninnis Glacier.
 The expedition was the first step towards Australia's later territorial claims on the Antarctic continent, and was on a greater scale than any of its predecessors in the field.
 Frank Hurley summed up the character of the expedition: "Shackleton grafted science on to exploration – Mawson added exploring to science".
 According to the historian Gordon Hayes, "Mawson's expedition, judged by the magnitude both of its scale and of its achievements, was the greatest and most consummate expedition that ever sailed to Antarctica."

+In 2012, the National Film and Sound Archive in Canberra held a commemorative exhibition, called Extreme Film and Sound, to celebrate 100 years of Australian Antarctic expeditions on the anniversary of the AAE.